Instrumental Music Program

 - Guitar(Acoustic, electric, bass)

-Classes are held on a rotating time schedule so students can participate in Kennedy's Instrumental Program and not miss any one particular lesson.
+Classes are held on a rotating time schedule so students can participate in Kennedy's Instrumental Program and not miss any one particular class on a recurring basis.

 All students enrolled in the Instrumental Program are expected to be involved in an ensemble as soon as they reach the appropriate level of performance.
-Students are allocated to an appropriate ensemble that rehearses either before, during or after school.
-Kennedy sponsors the Ensemble Program and there are no fees attached.
+Students are allocated to an appropriate ensemble that rehearse either before school, lunchtime or after school.
+Kennedy sponsors the Ensemble Program and there are no fees attached to these ensemble classes.

 - ATAR Band